equinor/python-intermediate/README.md

 # Python intermediate 2 days course

+Welcome to the Python Intermediate 2 days course for Equinor ASA.
+This entire course is available under the Creative Commons Attribution Share Alike 4.0 International license (cc-by-4.0).

 We assume familiarity with all basic types of Python, including `set`, `dict`, `tuple`, some functional programming tools in Python such as `map`, `filter`, `zip`, object oriented programming, organization of Python modules as well as